HaskellCNOrg/snap-web/README.md

 ## Dev question

-- The `when.. throw.. or continue` is very impretive. how functional?
+- The `when.. throw.. or continue` is very impretive. could be more functional?